This is my advice about for those thinking of going one of the many Los Angeles Recording Schools.

 About the Author

 My name is Tom Watson.
-I have been the owner and operator of the recording studio Current Sound since 2003 which originally started in Australia, now based in Los Angeles.
-This is my advice about for those thinking of going to a Los Angeles Sound Recording School.
+I have been the owner and operator of the recording studio Current Sound.
+I started Current Sound in 2003 in Australia which has since relocated to Hollywood, Los Angeles.

-As a recording studio owner, not a week goes by where I don’t get an email or phone call from someone who has just finished their course at a large Los Angeles recording school asking for a job.
+As a recording studio owner, not a week goes by where I don’t get a call or email from someone who has done a course one of the large Los Angeles recording schools asking for a job.
 My answer is the same as almost every other studio owner/operator, “Sorry, I don’t have any positions available.”
 The truth is though, almost none of the studios in LA have any jobs available.
 So why are there all these courses and recording schools in Los Angeles?

 Teaching Recording is Big Business

-Just because it’s a school and offers a degree, does not mean the degree will help you get a job.
+Just because it’s a school and offers a degree, does not mean the degree will help you get a job in a recording studio.
 Just like design, arts degrees, acting degrees, doing one of these does not mean you will get a job at the end of it.
 Unfortunately, that is the first thing they should teach you before starting any of these sort of degrees.
 However, they don’t.
 Why?
 Because they want your money.

 But Many of the Teachers Are Engineers?